Message from the school board

 If a student becomes ill during school hours, the parent/guardian will be notified and asked to come and pick up the child.
 If the parent/guardian is unable to pick the child up from school, the child will be isolated from the other students until arrangements have been made by the parent to pick up the child.

-If your child is injured at school, first aid will be administered and an attempt, depending on the severity of the injury, will be made to contact at least one parent/guardian or, if a guardian cannot be reached, the designated emergency contact for further instructions.
+If your child is injured at school, first aid will be administered and an attempt, depending on the severity of the injury, will be made to contact at least one parent/guardian or, if a guardian cannot be reached, an attempt will be made to contact the designated emergency contact for further instructions.
 If an authorized individual cannot be contacted by phone, the Santa Fe EMS will be called or the child will be transported to the nearest hospital emergency room.
 It is imperative for parents to keep the office updated on any changes to emergency contact information including change of address, phone number, or responsible adult.

 No medication, prescription or over-the-counter, may be administered by any teacher, student, or school personnel without prior written authorization from the parent/guardian.